 Table of Contents

-Odin, the Allfather of Norse mythology, once impaled his own heart with the mighty Gungnir spear and hung from the World Tree Yggdrasil for nine days and nights to gain knowledge of the ancient Norse runic letters and the magic and wisdom held within them.
+Odin, the Allfather of Norse mythology, once impaled his own heart with the mighty Gungnir spear and hung from the World Tree Yggdrasil for nine days and nights.
+He did all this to gain knowledge of the ancient Norse runic letters and the magic and wisdom held within them.
 Luckily, we don’t need to go through such extremes today to learn about the Nordic runes.
 While there’s a lot about the old runes that have been lost to history, here’s what we do know.